 How is property divided after divorce or separation?

 Division of property is usually a complicated process.
 It can help to understand the requirements of Australian family law, and to have excellent legal advice right from the start.
-We aim to achieve the best outcome for you and your kids.
+We aim to achieve the best outcome for you and your children.

 Who can apply for a property settlement?